Paying for TV packages like Sky, Virgin, BT or TalkTalk can be...

 Be a life model

 Local colleges and universities often look for body types of all shapes, sizes, colours and ages for their art classes.
 Some models earn around £10 an hour and you don’t always need to be completely starkers to pose.
-The Independent Art School are currently looking for life model volunteers.
-How’s that for a story to tell at the Christmas dinner table?

 We do recommend you don’t answer any random Gumtree ads looking for models though, and instead apply through an official college or university.
 Safety first!